 From a managerial perspective, both analysis through RDT and network theory indicates that community sport facilities managers must consider the power relationships of the partnerships they broker.
 Austerity policies and the subsequent fiscal constraint may impact upon these networks and power relationships, which sport managers must attempt to protect against.
 This may include formal relationships with larger organisations (for example, the charities attached to professional football clubs) to allow for shared resource dependence.
 Sport facility managers must consider flexible pricing strategies and both traditional and innovative means to generate financial viability.
 The amount of research on the impact of austerity and the impact of the economic downturn is relative sparse.
 This research not only adds further empirical insights to this area, but offers a new approach for theoretical analysis.
 In this respect, using RDT within a network theory approach, has allowed us to cover issues on how network flow and structure impact sustainability and operations within and in-between organisations.

 It is important to highlight some of the limitations of the research.
 Whilst the research offered a range of stakeholders perspectives and insight across a variety of community sport facilities contexts across England it could be argued that the sample size is relative small and would have benefited from a greater cross section of facilities with respect to size and geography.
 Furthermore, adding greater local level insight on population, indices of multiple deprivation, inequality, sport participation and local authority funding cuts could have helped tell the reader more.
 That being said, the existing research in the area examined is relatively scarce.
-While Walker and Hayton (2017) focus on one organisation, albeit to a high level of insight and and Kung () offer insights from their survey returns, this research offers insights from 24 stakeholder perspectives, offering a wider qualitative scope of comparison.
+While Walker and Hayton (2017) focus on one organisation, albeit to a high level of insight and Ramchandani, Shibli and Kung (2018) offer insights from their survey returns, this research offers insights from 24 stakeholder perspectives, offering a wider qualitative scope of comparison.
 The qualitative research carried out serves to offer the reader an insight into diversifying activities we have observed; however we do not claim to suggest they are all generalizable to all community sport facilities, but seek to offer the reader an insight to contextual into their own experience and setting (Guba and Lincoln, 1985).
 Future research in the area is essential, because work on the interaction between politics and (sport) business that examines resource dependency, especially within network theory is not as commonplace as might be expected, but a viable approach for understanding this research context. .

 Disclosure statement